Hualong One: UK approval

 In February 2022, UK regulators announced that the Hualong One (HPR1000) had passed the four-step Generic Design Assessment (GDA) which started in August 2017 and was thus suitable for construction in the UK, possibly in the Bradwell B nuclear power station project.
 The Office for Nuclear Regulation issued a Design Acceptance Confirmation (DAC) and the UK Environment Agency issued a Statement of Design Acceptability (SoDA).

 Construction

 The first units to be constructed will be Fuqing 5 and 6 (Fujian Province), followed by Fangchenggang 3 and 4 (Guangxi), Zhangzhou 1 and 2 (Fujian), Taipingling 1 and 2 (Guangdong), and San'Ao 1 and 2 (Zhejiang).
 Fuqing 5 began commercial operation on 30 January 2021.
 CGN's first Hualong One reactor (HPR1000) was connected to the grid on 10 January 2023.
+China's State Council approved the construction of six Hualong One units for Ningde (5 & 6), Shidaowan (1 & 2), and Zhangzhou (3 & 4).

 There are five Hualong One reactors planned for Pakistan, four reactors are planned at Karachi Nuclear Power Complex and one reactor at Chashma Nuclear Power Plant, out of which two are under construction at Karachi.

 Construction of another Hualong One reactor was planned to start in 2020 in Argentina, but was stalled during negotiation.
 The project was reactivated in 2021 and expected to start construction in mid 2022, with completion date by 2028.